8090-inc/xrx-core/tts/README.md

 ### Parameters and API Keys
 - Set the `TTS_PROVIDER` environment variable to either 'elevenlabs', 'deepgram', 'openai', or 'cartesia' to choose the TTS provider.
+- Set the `TTS_SAMPLE_RATE` environment variable to the sample rate of the TTS model.
+Default is 24000Hz.
 - Access to Elevenlabs.
 The following environment variables are available for Elevenlabs API usage.
 Sign up at [Elevenlabs](https://elevenlabs.io/app/sign-up) to obtain the necessary keys:
     - `ELEVENLABS_API_KEY`
     - `ELEVENLABS_VOICE_ID`